GET TO KNOW ME: everything you need to know about wicker

 We combine wicker with leather, metal and fabrics to best meet your expectations.

-We select appropriate forms, shapes and sizes.
+We choose the right forms, shapes and sizes.
 But what exactly is wicker?

-The origins of wickerwork date back to ancient times.
+The beginnings of wickerwork date back to ancient times.
 Wicker products did not require

-too much money, so they have gained considerable popularity in most households.
+too great an outlay of resources, therefore they gained considerable popularity in most households.

 Anyone with time and a bit of manual skills could create any furniture

 or wicker storage baskets.
-Over time, more and more uses for this raw material were found.
+Over time, more and more uses were found for this raw material.

-Currently, wicker is also used as an energy biofuel in the chemical industry
+Nowadays, wicker is also used as an energy biofuel in the chemical industry.

-for obtaining, among others, cellulose, in basketry and decoration.
+for obtaining, among others, cellulose, in basketry and ornamentation.

 Long story short - wicker cultivation requires little energy and is safe

-for the environment and requires only standard planting and harvesting machines.
+for the environment and only standard planting and harvesting machines are needed.

 Isn't that wonderful?
 But let's get to the point!
-Wicker is planted by hand in spring, on properly prepared ground,
+Willow is planted by hand in the spring, on properly prepared ground,

-in the form of cuttings, i.e. from cut bars of older wicker.
+in the form of cuttings, i.e. from cut rods of older wicker.
 While the wicker grows,

-The first effects of cultivation usually appear after 2-6 years.
-When the wicker reaches the appropriate size,
+The first effects of cultivation are usually visible after 2-6 years.
+When the willow reaches the appropriate size,

 After this time, in the fall, we can start mowing.

-The cut wicker is tied into bundles and placed vertically into cones.
-Green wicker is sorted,
+The cut wicker is tied into bundles and placed vertically in the form of cones.
+The green wicker is sorted,

-wicker undergoes the process of cooking in special cauldrons and then debarking,
+the wicker undergoes a process of cooking in special cauldrons and then debarking,

-i.e. cleaning from bark and bast.
+i.e. cleaning of the bark and bast.
 The wicker prepared in this way is left to dry naturally,

-outdoors, or artificially, i.e. in a drying room.
-This is a very important stage, protecting the wicker against rotting during storage.
+in the air, or artificially, i.e. in a drying room.
+This is a very important stage, protecting the wicker from rotting during storage.

 WICKER STORAGE

 Dried wicker is tied into sheaves.
 It is stored in rooms where there is no moisture.
-Such a room must be constantly monitored to prevent unwanted pests from entering it.
-However, if the stored wicker is freshly cut and green, the best place for it will be fresh air (in winter) and a cool room (in summer).
+Such a room must be constantly monitored so that unwanted pests do not get there.
+However, if the stored wicker is freshly cut, green, the best place for it will be fresh air (in winter) and a cool room (in summer).

 HOW ARE OUR BASKETS MADE?

-Working with wicker is a pleasure, but it definitely requires patience.
+Working with wicker is pure pleasure, but definitely requires patience.
 All our baskets are woven in the south of Poland by experienced craftsmen.
-This is a work done entirely by hand, using only
+This work is done exclusively by hand, using only

-some basic tools.
-Each basket model has its own wooden form, but no two pieces will be the same.
-Hand work combined with the unique material of wicker ensures the uniqueness of each basket.
+a few basic tools.
+Each model of wicker basket has its own wooden form, but you will not find two identical copies.
+The work of hands combined with the unique material of wicker ensures the uniqueness of each basket.

 A FEW WORDS ABOUT CARE

-The wicker from which the basket is made may have natural delaminations
+The wicker from which the basket is made may have natural delamination.

 and natural cracks, but don't worry - they add charm and unique character to the basket.

 Over time, your wicker basket will change its shade slightly - usually darkening.
-To clean it, it's best to start
+To clean it, it is best to start

-from removing dust with a vacuum cleaner or a brush intended for dust.
+from removing dust with a vacuum cleaner or a brush designed for dusting.
 Wicker likes cleaning

-a little lemon juice - it will brighten the wicker.
-It is not afraid of water, so you can wear it with confidence
+a little lemon juice - this will brighten the wicker.
+It is not afraid of water, so you can safely wear it

-your baskets in autumn and winter (like Jane Birkin).
-Everything sounds too perfect?
+your baskets in the fall and winter (like Jane Birkin).
+It all sounds too perfect?
 Because it is.

 So what should you watch out for?
-Wicker is a type of wood, so it has its fragility, that's why
+Wicker is a type of wood, so it is fragile, so

-you should not throw the basket or place heavy objects on it so that it does not break.
+Do not throw the basket or place heavy objects on it to avoid it breaking.

 Besides, we try to make our bags as wicker as possible, that's why

 their hinges are made of the same material.
-When opening, e.g. Ladybag Wicker Basket no.3, remember:
+When opening, for example, Ladybag Wicker Basket no.3, remember

-to do this carefully and not to tilt the lid more than 90 degrees.
+to do it carefully and not to open the lid more than 90 degrees.
 Apart from that, as usual, our golden advice

-to each product (and individual): love them and they will stay with you for many years :)
+to each product (and person): love them and they will stay with you for many years :)